Jeff Kent: Post-playing career

-National Baseball Hall of Fame consideration
+National Baseball Hall of Fame

 Eligible for the National Baseball Hall of Fame for the first time in 2014, Baseball Writers' Association of America (BBWAA) voters gave Kent just 15.2% of their votes in his first year, well short of the 75% required for induction.
 Among 17 returnees to the ballot in 2015, Kent was one of only three who saw a decrease in support, dropping to 14.0%.
 His support increased in subsequent elections, reaching 32.7% in 2022, his ninth appearance on the ballot.
 In 2023, his tenth and final appearance on the BBWAA ballot, he received 46.5%, falling short of the necessary threshold.
-Kent's underperformance relative to his offensive prowess has been attributed to poor defense, the tainted era he played in, and his reputation as a negative presence in the locker room.
+Kent's underperformance relative to his offensive prowess has been attributed to unremarkable defense, the tainted era in which he played, and his reputation as a negative presence in the locker room.

+Kent was elected to the Hall of Fame by the Contemporary Baseball Era committee as part of 2026 Baseball Hall of Fame balloting on December 7, 2025.

 Personal life

 Kent and his wife, Dana, are members of the Church of Jesus Christ of Latter-day Saints.
 His daughter, Lauren, and his eldest son, Hunter, both attended Brigham Young University (BYU) in Provo, Utah.
 Lauren graduated from BYU in December 2017, and Hunter played on the practice squad for the Cougars, before taking leave to serve a two-year mission in Mexico.

-Kent's son, Colton, played his prep baseball at Lake Travis High School, in Austin, Texas.
+Kent's son, Colton, played his prep baseball at Lake Travis High School in Austin, Texas.
 Colton signed to play college baseball at BYU, but transferred to the College of Southern Idaho (CSI) after a year at BYU.

-Kent's other son, Kaeden, played college baseball at Texas A&M University.
-He was drafted by the New York Yankees in the third round of the 2025 MLB draft and currently plays for the High-A Hudson Valley Renegades.
+Kent's other son, Kaeden, is also a professional baseball player.